tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Need to determine if hooks need to act on ModItem or WorldItem.
 For example: `ItemIO.SendModData(item3, writer);`
 - The number3 parameter of the SyncEquipment message seems to have changed meaning.
 Docs needed.
 - EntitySource_FishedOut will now apply to fishing item spawns instead of just npc spawns.
+- Main.blackTarget removed.
+All other render targets are now static and WorldSceneLayerTarget instead of RenderTarget2D.
+(What does WorldSceneLayerTarget do?)

 # tModPorter TODOs